Ryanair Luggage Allowance

 William O’Connor

 Whilst Ryanair are very clear with regard to their rule about one piece of hand luggage they are in dispute with the Spanish Airports Authority (AENA) who wish to protect retailers in their airport departure lounges.
 Unfortunately, individual passengers such as yourself are being caught in the crossfire between these two organisations.
-There’s a lot of discussion about this online such as on the Costa News Website.
 I doubt that you’d get any joy in referring this matter to the small claims court as Ryanair’s rules are very clearly stated.

 Regards